- places to visit

 16 miles of oversand vehicle routes and walking trails – including the popular Beach Trail, Inside Trail, and Coskata Woods Trail – plus miles of beach front.
 Strenuous hiking (walking across soft sand for long periods can be arduous).
 Free to pedestrians.

 When to Visit

-Open year-round, daily, 24 hours (10PM – 5AM, fishing access only).
-Property is patrolled from April through October.
-Sections of the refuge may be closed seasonally to protect endangered nesting shorebirds.
+Open year-round, daily, sunrise to sunset (10PM – 5AM, fishing access only).
+Property is patrolled year-round.
+Sections of the refuge may be closed depending on environmental conditions.
 Allow a minimum of three hours.